xflr6/graphviz/docs/manual.rst

     $ pip install graphviz

 For a system-wide install, this typically requires administrator access.
-For an isolated install, you can run the same inside a :mod:`py3:venv` or a virtualenv_.
+For an isolated install, you can run the same inside a :mod:`venv` or a virtualenv_.

 The only dependency is a working installation of Graphviz_ (`download page <upstream-download_>`_,